denten-books/plain-text/1-chapter.md

 conversation about the nature of interpretation, central to the questions of meaning-making in art and culture.
 The conversations between Alan Turing and Ludwig Wittgenstein are instructive in this regard.
-A reconstruction of that conversation will help us percieve the extent to which Turing's machines were concived as a type of intelligent reading and writing simulators.
+A reconstruction of that conversation will help us perceive the extent to which Turing's machines were conceived as a type of intelligent reading and writing simulators.

-The problem of reading machines, in its contemporary form, was first introduced by Wittgenstein in his *Philosophical Grammar*, written in the period between 1931 and 1933 [@wittgenstein_remarks_1978, 1-33] Wittgenstein gives the example of a child who is asked to read, but who instead regurgitates the text from memory.
+Wittgenstein first introduces the problem of reading machines in his *Philosophical Grammar*, written in the period between 1931 and 1933 [@wittgenstein_remarks_1978, 1-33].
+Wittgenstein gives the example of a child who is asked to read, but who instead regurgitates the text from memory.
 Intuitively, we feel that this is not "reading" proper.
 In a similar case, Wittgenstein asks his readers to imagine an experimental "human reading machine" (his words, not mine), which like the child in the previous example can produce sounds upon seeing a text, but these sounds often do not correspond with the words on the page.
 Such an automaton cannot read per se, although